opensafely-core/actions-registry/uv-recipes-readme.md

 (i.e. now, `requirements-prod` is equivalent to `requirements-dev`.)
 This is because `uv` does not support only locking certain groups of dependencies.
 (i.e. the `uv lock` command does not support locking `--group` or `--no-group` flags.)

+### `just prodenv` recipe
+Install production dependencies into the virtual environment.
+Remove any installed `dev` dependencies from the virtual environment.
+The dependencies are specified by the `uv.lock` file.

+### `just devenv` recipe
+Install production and development dependencies into the virtual environment.
+The dependencies are specified by the `uv.lock` file.